You Must Know...

 The library is a member of SAILS Library Network, a cooperative network of more than 70 libraries.
 Students have access to more than 60,000 print books and over 22,000 e-books.
 In addition, student can request holdings from other SAILS libraries.
 Materials requested from other SAILS libraries are delivered to the LRC via daily delivery service.

 To support students’ research needs, online databases provide articles from magazines, journals, newspapers, plus content from reference and other e-books.
 Most LRC databases can be accessed off campus.
 Students will have to log-in with the number on the back of their accessBCC card for remote access.
 Additional informational resources include a collection of print journals and newspapers.
 On-line Research and Course Guides, tailored to specific courses, are available through the LRC webpage, as is an on-line reference service, Ask a Librarian.
 Media resources include a video collection of more than 6,200 titles and a smaller audio CD collection, in addition to laptops, cameras, calculators, and tape recorders available for loan.

 Books and journal articles that are not available on the SAILS system may be requested through interlibrary loan.
-Forms are available at the Reference Desk or may be completed on-line (BristolCC.edu/Academics/library/ill.cfm).
+Forms are available at the Reference Desk or may be completed online at BCC's Library page.
 Items may take as long as a week to ten days to arrive from other libraries, so please plan accordingly.

 The LRC also houses the Rodgers Cyber Café which provides desktop computers, lounge chairs and group study tables in an environment which is conducive for collaborative study and group work.
 The lounge area also has several vending machines serving a variety of beverages and refreshments.
 There are a total of 56 desktop computers and several plug-and-play stations for lap-top computers.
 Two group study rooms offer students comfortable space for collaborative learning.
 Group study rooms can be reserved by calling the circulation desk ext.
 2105.